Krishivdakwala/Smart-Assign/README.md

 ## ReactJs

-React is a free and open-source front-end JavaScript library for building user interfaces or UI components.The front end of out website is
+React is a free and open-source front-end JavaScript library for building user interfaces or UI components.

 ## Firebase